Labour Preparation and Induction - Let's get things going!

 A pre-labour acupuncture protocol can not only help women decrease their chances of needing medical inductions, but can also decrease the chance of a need for pain medication during labour.
 To read the studies click here and here and here.
 You may have heard of acupuncture “labour inductions” and may be wondering if this is the same thing.
 It is actually quite different.
 There are excellent acupuncture point combinations which can be used to actually stimulate contractions of the uterus – a similar effect to using medications like Pitocin.
 Although an acupuncture induction can be useful in a situation where a woman is truly overdue or in need of induction out of medical necessity, we advise a woman to take a preventative approach to her care by using the Labour Prep protocol beginning at week 37 of pregnancy.

 The benefit to the Labour Prep protocol is that it gently eases the body toward going into labour on its own, as opposed to simply stimulating uterine contractions.
 Studies comparing the two approaches have shown better labour and birth outcomes in women who use the labour prep protocol as opposed to simply inducing.
 This study can be read here.
-If you are concerned about preterm labour, it can be noted that in the above study, there was no statistical difference in the onset of early labour in the group who received pre labour acupuncture in comparison to the control group. **We offer house calls for labour induction, in the West Toronto, Etobicoke and Mississauga area**
+If you are concerned about preterm labour, it can be noted that in the above study, there was no statistical difference in the onset of early labour in the group who received pre labour acupuncture in comparison to the control group. **We offer house calls for labour induction, in the West Toronto, Etobicoke and Mississauga area** (these appointments are not available through online booking so please call us for more info)

 Your first consultation is free, with no obligation.
 Book online or fill out the form below and we will contact you to book your appointment.